 Can I Do This Self-Guided Tour on Bike

 Most of the city is accessible by bike, but biking in Copenhagen can be a bit intimidating for beginners.
 That’s why I do generally not recommend sightseeing by bike in Copenhagen.
 However, even as a pedestrian, you should keep an eye open.

 As a rule, it’s always good to look out for bikes when you are crossing the street.
 To be honest, I’m even more scared of getting hit by bikes than by cars these days!

 Similarly, always walk on the sidewalk and never in the bike lane as people WILL lose their Nordic coolness and get angry at you.
 It is also a safety measure for you.

 Copenhagen Walking Tour Itinerary

 I recommend that you open the above map in a new window and bookmark it so you can access it easily later.
-Alternatively, you can also download an offline/printable version of this itinerary!
-It includes full walking directions as well as insider tips.
 On this walking tour, you will see

 - Rosenborg Castle

 - Frederik’s Church

 - Christiansborg Palace